Struggling to find a stylish and practical hallway finish? Try hallway panelling ideas say the experts as there's a style to suit every home

 Looking to transform your hallway on a budget?
 DIY beadboard panelling is an easy and affordable option.
 Its distinctive vertical grooves add instant character to a space, making it a great choice for smaller hallways where you want to make an impact without overwhelming the room.

-To get started, you can find beadboard panels at most DIY stores – try DIY.com or Cut My –often in pre-cut sheets that are simple to install.
+To get started, you can find beadboard panels at most DIY stores – try B&Q or Cut My.
+They often come in pre-cut sheets that make DIY wall panelling easier to handle.
 All you need is adhesive, a saw for trimming, and paint to match your scheme.

 Beadboard works well with a range of looks: paint it in crisp white for a coastal feel or try muted tones or soft greys for a more contemporary aesthetic.
 It’s also a great fit for traditional country-style homes.
 Just make sure to apply a protective finish, especially in high-traffic areas like hallways, to keep it looking fresh for longer.